RHeckers/error-success-npm-angular/projects/error-success-npm/readme.md

 // Option three insert message on top of the page:
 //Function parameters: (message, duration in milliseconds, type 'error' or 'success' optional?, className optional? )
-// the 'type' and 'className' parameters are optional. type can be set to change the defualt styling from red to green, className is to add your own class to the error messages. this.errorSuccessMsg.insertMsgAfter("This is a test error", 2000);
+// the 'type' and 'className' parameters are optional. type can be set to change the defualt styling from red to green, className is to add your own class to the error messages. this.errorSuccessMsg.insertMsgTopOfPage("This is a test error", 2000);

 ```